 If you are successful, the recruiting manager will call to inform you of our intention to offer you the position and to provide feedback on how we assessed your performance throughout the interview process.

 If you are unsuccessful after interview, you will be informed either via email or via a phone call from the recruiting manager, who will also be in a position to provide you with feedback upon request.

-You may also ask to receive the feedback in writing by sending an e-mail to our Recruitment Team within two months of notification of the outcome.
-Please provide your name and the vacancy number, and send your request from the e-mail address given in your application form.
+You may also ask to receive the feedback in writing by sending an email to our Recruitment Team within two months of being notified of the outcome.
+Please provide your name and the vacancy number, and send your request from the email address given in your application form.

 Complaints about the outcome

 In the event that you wish to formally challenge the decision of the selection committee, you should follow the procedures indicated in Articles 41 and 42 of the Conditions of Employment for Staff of the European Central Bank or Articles 32 and 33 of the Conditions of Short-Term Employment.

 This involves requesting an administrative review of the decision within two months from the date on which it was communicated to you.
-The request should be sent to the Director General Human Resources.
-You have the possibility to make a complaint to the European Ombudsman, but this will not affect the above-mentioned deadline.
+The request should be sent to the Director General Human Resources via email .
+You have the possibility to make a complaint to the European Ombudsman, but this will not affect the aforementioned deadline.